 The Philippines is made up of 7,641 Islands and considered one of the largest archipelagos in the world.
 It boasts of many beautiful beaches and hence is a famous travel destination in South East Asia.
 Along with Filipino, English is the official language.
 The majority of the people in the country follow Christianity which is unique for an Asian nation.

-The Philippines's Per Capita GDP was 3,000 USD in 2020, while the average monthly earnings are 935 USD.
+The Philippines's Per Capita GDP is 431.77 billion in 2023, while the average monthly earnings are 935 USD.
 Therefore, the cost of living for one person is approximately 800 USD which means it’s 2.5 cheaper to live in the Philippines versus the United States of America.

 The Philippines has an excellent internet penetration of 77.77 percent compared to other nations in the region.
 As per the latest data, the average broadband speed is 49.31 Mbps, while mobile internet speed is a decent 29.12 Mbps.